-New retail and the changing landscape of shopping
+Spinach Branding looks at how a new retail models and the changing landscape of shopping

 The high street has lost its allure.
 There is no secret about that.
 Wandering through central London, down Oxford Street and past empty Debenhams, or through Victoria and the closing of Army & Navy store, it is easy to blame the current pandemic for the demise of the traditional department store.
 In the US, the once profitable Neiman Marcus is struggling, and JC Penny has closed some 160 of its stores.
 But the department store has long been on the decline.
 Digital shopping has been eating away at bricks-and-mortar, while too many old-school brands have been reluctant or too slow, lacking in agility and vision to embrace change.

 In their golden age, the department stores of 19th century were glorious, hugely exciting spaces.
 They offered a safe and secure place for women to spend their days browsing and shopping and eating and being entertained.
 Le Bon Marché in Paris, Whiteley’s in London or Stewart’s in New York were exotic destinations where customers got to see and touch and experience luxury products which would not have been available to them before.
 These were truly experiential spaces.
 In Le Bon Marché, for instance, husbands could retreat to the reading or smoking room while their wives shopped, there was entertainment for children and the building housed a winter garden.
 Meanwhile, Derry and Toms on High Street Kensington boasted the famous Roof Garden.
 The department store altered shopping habits.
 It made retail fun.